 Synergistic Research MiG 2.0 (Mechanical Interface Grounding) Set of 3

-AUGUST SPECIAL: Buy 2 sets of MiG 2.0 (set/3) and another set free.
+AUGUST SPECIAL: Buy two sets of MiG 2.0 and receive a third set FREE.
 That's a value of $249 absolutely FREE.

 MiG 2.0 – a new state-of-the-art component isolation footer, featuring Synergistic Research’s High Frequency Transducer Technology.
 MiG 2.0 Re-Tunes a component’s mechanical resonance while eliminating high frequency noise which is negatively effecting the performance of your components.
 MiG 2.0’s are easy to install and highly effective.

 Tune-Up your system’s performance level, beyond your dreams, with MiG 2.0’s for only $249 (set/3) and 60-days Money Back Guarantee.

 The MiG (Mechanical Interface Grounding) component footers deliver vast improvements to all systems.
 Based on the Acoustic ART System resonators, MiG's (Mechanical Interface Grounding) re-tune a component's mechanical resonance to an even order harmonic, while providing a lightning fast drain of mechanical energy to ground.
 The result is a much larger soundstage with a lower noise floor for blacker backgrounds.
 Other benefits include sweeter highs with extended air, a more layered and relaxed mid-range, and deeper, tighter bass.
 MiG's are especially beneficial when improving the performance of digital components such as transports, D to A converters, CD players, and even digital clocks.
 MiG's are a must audition for anyone seeking organic natural sound.

 MiG’s are versatile and can be placed in different ways to fine tune your systems performance - Pin-Point configuration (two bowls facing down and one up) and Ambient configuration (two bowls facing up and one down).